 Here are a few best practices that you can follow while structuring your website to allow for quick verification of your product data and to reduce the risk of product disapprovals and account-level suspensions:

 - Provide important product information directly in the HTTP response: You can submit price and availability information directly in the HTTP response for faster data verification.
 This also reduces the traffic on your servers during verification.

 - Use structured data markup to list the correct price and availability: Make sure that the structured data markup is displaying the price paid by the consumer, especially if it’s a sale price.
 Learn more about structured data markup for Merchant Center

 - Display only the final price on the product page: If your prices need to be displayed dynamically, do not display prices on the product page until the final price has been loaded.
 If other prices are displayed first on your product page, they may be interpreted as the correct price.
-You may use the Fetch as Google tool to confirm that the product page is rendering as intended for the Shopping ads verification process.
+You may use the URL Inspection tool to confirm that the product page is rendering as intended for the Shopping ads and free listings verification process.